Security

 WHERE resource.exposed_internet = true

-RETURN path, collect(DISTINCT pf) as dpf, collect(DISTINCT pfr) as dpfr,
+RETURN paths, collect(DISTINCT pf) as dpf, collect(DISTINCT pfr) as dpfr,

 internet, can_access